From airstrip to airport - the evolution of Queenstown Airport.

 Air connectivity to Queenstown Lakes is critical given our remote location.
 The airport is a lifeline utility and plays a key role in facilitating essential services to the district.
 In the case of a natural disaster or crisis, Queenstown Airport would support Civil Defence New Zealand in the response.

-Queenstown Airport is now the 4th busiest airport in the country by passenger numbers and services four commercial airlines, commercial general aviation (small fixed-wing aircraft and helicopters) and private jets.
+Queenstown Airport is now the fourth busiest airport in the country by passenger numbers and services four commercial airlines, commercial general aviation (small fixed-wing aircraft and helicopters) and private jets.
 Over time, scheduled airline services have moved from ATR aircraft (68-seater turboprops) to predominantly jet operations (A320s/Boeing 737s with 160-180 seats) fitted with Required Navigational Performance.
 In 2020 there are 80 businesses operating and many hundreds of people working at Queenstown Airport.
 The airport is a home to a thriving general aviation community supporting diverse employment options and facilitating world-class visitor experiences.
 Queenstown and Wānaka airports are estimated to have contributed about $526 million to the Queenstown Lakes district GDP in 2019.

 Why we fly

-To see and hear stories about the people that make the regions aviation history so special and contribute so much to our community check out the ‘Why we fly' series of short videos.
+To see and hear stories about the people that make the region's aviation history so special and contribute so much to our community check out the ‘Why we fly' series of short videos.

 1937: The Frankton Aerodrome Board was established in December 1937, made up of representatives from the Lake County, Borough of Queenstown and Borough of Arrowtown (it was disbanded in 1958).